 Ginger is a flowering plant and its official name is Zingiber officinale.
 It is spicy and peppery to taste with a whole lot of medicinal properties.
 It is often called a superfood but what really makes it so powerful?
 Well, adrak doesn’t only make chai better, it also does wonders for your skin and has a ton of other benefits.

 Ginger is great for digestion, blood circulation and has many other health benefits.
-We’re listing them down here:
+We’re listing down all such health benefits of ginger here:

 Have you ever felt uncomfortable after a heavy meal?
 Or do you often have digestion issues?
 Is acidity a recurring problem accompanied by heartburn?
 Ginger will come in handy in such situations.
 Functional dyspepsia is a term used to describe upper abdominal discomfort like acid reflux that slows down the digestive system.
 This is when ginger comes to your rescue.